 UT-Houston spawns pharmaceutical start-up

 Lenard Lichtenberger, president and CEO of GrassRoots, has been studying the gastrointestinal tract and ulcer diseases since he joined UT-Houston in 1976.
 His research led to the development of a new version of aspirin and ibuprofen that he says will be helpful to people whose stomachs are sensitive to those medications.
-The new drugs are also more effective than what''s currently available, he says.
-"My original goal was to be able to understand what protects the stomach," says Lichtenberger, a professor of integrative biology and pharmacology at The University of Texas Medical School at Houston.
+The new drugs are also more effective than what”s currently available, he says.
+“My original goal was to be able to understand what protects the stomach,” says Lichtenberger, a professor of integrative biology and pharmacology at The University of Texas Medical School at Houston.
 “As we moved into drug development, then it occurred to me that we had something that was potentially viable.”

 Lichtenberger expects to compete against such big-name drugs as Vioxx and Celebrex.
 GrassRoots has 14 patents or sublicenses of patents in its portfolio, as well as one patent pending, he says.